a-ayad/Split_ECG_Classification/README.md

 Here's a brief overview of how you can use this project to run split learning on a server and a client.

 ### Download the dataset
-The GTSRB dataset can be downloaded from [link](https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html). download and unpack the zip file.
-Copy the folders "testset" and "trainingset" into the ./server/GTSRB/GTSRB directory in the project.
+The PTB=XL dataset can be downloaded from [link](https://physionet.org/content/ptb-xl/1.0.1/). download and unpack the zip file.
+Copy the folders "testset" and "trainingset" into the ./server/ directory in the project.

 ### Set client side configurations